metroatlas/zipmetro-api/README.md

 zipmetro-api
 ============

-An API in PHP to return informations on metropolitan areas from a ZipCode
+An API in PHP to return informations on metropolitan areas from a ZipCode.